Ape-xCV/Nika-Read-Only/README.md

 ## Notes

-- Open the cheat before the game, or always terminate process with HOME.
+- Open the cheat before the game, or always terminate process with F9.

 ### 1. Environment set up in Linux